iama3191/rock-paper-scissors-lizard-spock/README.md

 ## Description

+Rock, Paper, Scissors is a game played to settle differences between two people.
+The game is taught to kids to resolve their own disputes without adult intervention.
+However, this game requires quick thinking and perceptive reasoning.

-This is an improved version of the standard game of chance "Rock Paper Scissors".
+Rock, Paper, Scissors, Lizard, Spock is an improved version of the standard game of chance "Rock Paper Scissors".
 It got popular when it was mentioned in the comedy 'The Big Bang Theory', but initially it was created by Sam Kass and Karen Bryla.

 > I invented this game (with Karen Bryla) because it seems like when you know someone well enough, 75-80% of any Rock-Paper-Scissors games you play with that person end up in a tie.
 Well, here is a slight variation that reduces that probability.
 >
 > *-Sam Kass*

 The game is available in [here.](https://iama3191.github.io/rock-paper-scissors-lizard-spock/)

+### How to play?

+This game has the following combinations for the victory:

+- Scissors cut paper.
+- Paper covers rock.
+- Rock crushes lizard.
+- Lizard poisons Spock.
+- Spock smashes scissors.
+- Scissors decapitate lizard.
+- Lizard eats paper.
+- Paper disproves Spock.
+- Spock vaporizes rock.
+- Rock crushes scissors.

+And with three possible results:

+- Win
+- Lose
+- Draw

 // Add pictures from Am I responsive.